Visit our Premed Forum for details and discussion of medical school requirements.

 There are no set-in-stone requirements for every medical school.
 Many medical schools will make exceptions or emphasize different courses and topics in their admissions process.
 However, there is a basic set of courses and examinations that is commonly accepted as basic medical school requirements that will be considered by nearly every school.

-With the development of the new MCAT, planned for release in 2015, there are additional courses that are recommended.
-These include psychology and social sciences, which will be tested in new sections on the longer MCAT.
+With the development of the new MCAT format, first used in 2015, there are additional courses that are recommended.
+These include psychology and social sciences, which will be tested in sections on the longer MCAT.